 If a student is reported missing to a Residence Life staff member, the staff member

 should be sure to obtain the reporting person’s name, relationship to the resident,

 and contact information where the reporting person can be reliably reached.
 The staff

 member should obtain local directory information about the missing student and immediately

-If the results of these activity measures suggest that the student is indeed missing and unaccounted for, the Residence Life Director or his/her designee will immediately notify Public Safety Officers and request a full law enforcement investigation.
+If the results of these activity measures suggest that the student is indeed missing and unaccounted for, the Office of Residence Life will immediately notify Public Safety Officers and request a full law enforcement investigation.
 All information obtained about the missing student through the Office of Residence Life investigation should be shared with Public Safety and/or law enforcement representatives.
 The Chief of Public Safety is responsible for notification of the missing student’s identified confidential contact if the student has been missing for 24 hours.
 If the student is under 18 years of age and not an emancipated individual (by court order, no longer under the control or responsibility of parents), the custodial parent or guardian shall be contacted immediately.